 “There’s no injured reserve for bull riders,” said Chip Ridgely, the owner of Rockin’ R Western Productions, which put on the Bull Blast at the Howard County Fair Monday night, and will again on Thursday.

 We took look into the life of rodeo cowboys, who travel around the country in groups for weeks on end to entertain crowds at fairs and other events.
 Most people are aware of how dangerous the sport can be, but few may realize what bull riders go through from day to day.

 With the return of summer also comes the return of the Howard County Times’ video series ‘Sports Breakdown,’ where athletes from across the county teach our reporters and editors how to do what they do best.

 Our first installment this year brings together rivals Tori Diggs, of Oakland Mills High, and Rachel Lazris, of Wilde Lake High, who teach girls basketball beat reporter Matt Owings how to sink three-point shots.

 Baltimore Sun Media Group photographers attend dozens of graduations each year in Howard, Harford, Baltimore counties and more to capture the moment students have been waiting for for four years (or longer).
 Here’s some of the best shots taken in recent weeks by our staff photographers and freelancers.

 From Howard County to Baltimore County to Harford County, photographers for the Baltimore Sun’s community papers cover many high school sporting events each week.
-Here is a roundup of some of the best sports action shots from the week of Monday, Oct.
-28 through Friday, Nov.
-1.
+Here is a roundup of some of the best sports action shots from the week of Sunday, May 17 through Thursday, May 22.